Hardware Setup

 /docs/group/media/control_panel/device_setting/en.png

-• change the camera display name;
+• change the display name of the camera;

 • set the image resolution;